SAULT STE MARIE

 CANNELTON INDUSTRIES, INC.EPA ID# MID980678627

 Approximately 14,700 people live in Sault Sainte Marie.
 The current land use surrounding the site is residential and light industrial.
 There are approximately 400 single-family residences located within one-half mile of the site boundary.
-The McKinley Elementary School is located 100 feet south of the western portion of the site and is attended by approximately 350 students.
-The nearby residences and the school are connected to the city's municipal water system.
+The former McKinley Elementary School, now the McKinley Manor Assisted Living facility, is located 100 feet south of the western portion of the site.
+The nearby residences and facilities are connected to the city's municipal water system.

-Site ResponsibilityThis site has been addressed through potentially responsible party (PRP) actions under federal and state oversight.
+Site ResponsibilityThe Cannelton site has been addressed through potentially responsible party (PRP) actions under federal and state oversight.

 Cannelton began Remedial Action (RA) construction activities under a UAO on June 8, 1999, when a pre-construction meeting took place.
 RA activities were completed in September 1999.
 A Preliminary Close Out Report/Construction Completion was completed on September 27, 1999.
 A final inspection took place on October 19, 1999.
 A Remedial Action Completion Report was prepared by the PRP and submitted to EPA in December 1999.